 The pandemic forced bars and restaurants to get creative online.
 What they discovered was that a segment of their audience actually prefers digital engagement — guests who moved away, people who do not go out often, or enthusiasts who want a deeper brand connection than a walk-in visit provides.
 These guests are still out there, and virtual events for bars give you direct access to them.

-Virtual events also convert.
+Virtual event ideas for bars also convert consistently.
 A well-run virtual tasting, trivia night, or behind-the-scenes session drives product sales, newsletter sign-ups, and social media followers — all of which translate to revenue over time.

 1. Virtual Trivia Night

-Trivia translates almost perfectly to a virtual format.
-Platforms like Zoom, StreamYard, or even Instagram Live work well.
+Trivia is one of the most accessible virtual event ideas for bars — it translates almost perfectly to a digital format.
+Platforms like Zoom, StreamYard, or Instagram Live work well — Eventbrite’s virtual event research confirms trivia consistently drives the highest attendee engagement.
 You can run general knowledge trivia, beer and spirits trivia, or themed rounds tied to your current tap list or seasonal menu.

 The key is making it interactive.
 Give bonus points for guests who show a product from your venue on camera.
 Offer a prize — a gift card, a free pint on their next visit, or a branded merchandise item.
 Promote it a week ahead across email, social, and your digital menu displays if you have the capability.